servierhub/.github/profile/README.md

 Beyond scientific research, [Digital, Data and Information Systems are also a key element of our innovation and transformation](https://servier.com/en/newsroom/digital-data-pillars-transformation/).

-So open source and the people behind it are a natural way of fostering a technological culture within our Group.
+So open source software and the people behind it are a natural way of fostering a technological culture within our Group.

 **We love "tech" and we value our tech people!** [![Servier Powered](https://raw.githubusercontent.com/servierhub/.github/main/badges/powered.svg)](https://servier.com/en/)